From differential equation solvers to accelerated first-order methods for convex optimization: Nesterov Accelerated Gradient Flow

-In addition, we also need the following lemma, which is trivial but very useful for our analysis in both of the continuous and discrete level. \begin{lemma} For any $u,v,w\in V$, we have
+In addition, we need the following lemma, which is trivial but very useful for the convergence analysis in both of the continuous and discrete levels. \begin{lemma} For any $u,v,w\in V$, we have

 \end{lemma}